 Traffic API: Analyzing Usage Patterns

-The Traffic API script provides developers with insights into the traffic and usage patterns of their chatbot applications.
+The Traffic RAG API script provides developers with insights into the traffic and usage patterns of their chatbot applications.
 Key functionalities include:

 - Traffic Reports: Detailed analytics on user interactions, session durations, and peak usage times.